 Address: | Santa Croce 1762 | Opening hours: Mon – Sat 12:30a.m.-2:30p.m. & 7p.m.-10:30p.m. | Phone: +39 041 720581

 5. Ostaria Boccadora

-If you have limited time in Venice, a Venice food tour is a great way to discover some of the best food and drink Venice has to offer while learning about the history and culture behind the Venetian way of life.
+If you have limited time in Venice, a Venice Evening Food tour in Cannaregio District is a great way to discover some of the best food and drink Venice has to offer.

 It explores a less-touristy district of Venice known as Cannaregio.
 The restaurants and Bacari are frequented up by adventurous travelers and locals making it the perfect destination for a great evening.